-Concurrent enrollment is a no or low-cost to scalable model for bringing college courses to students in urban, suburban, and rural high schools and secondary career centers.
+Concurrent enrollment is a scalable model for bringing college courses to students in urban, suburban, rural high schools, and secondary career centers.
 Students gain exposure to the academic challenges of college while in their supportive high school environment, earning transcripted college credit at the time they successfully pass the course.